smartheim/ui-maintenance/assets/contexthelp/inbox.md

 <small>You know what an openHAB **Thing** is, right?</small>
 <small class="blockquote-footer">Your friendly [tutorial](tutorial.html) reminder.</small>

-Newer devices and services have means to discover them and they expose their capabilities. openHAB performs an automatic discovery in the background for all its installed [bindings](bindings.html).
+Newer devices and services usually expose themselves in a way that makes it possible to discover them and find out about their capabilities. openHAB performs an automatic discovery in the background for all its installed [bindings](bindings.html).

 Some bindings can't perform a discovery all the time, like the Network binding for example.
-Click on the "Start full discovery" action to your left to kindly ask those bindings right now.
+To your left you see all bindings listed, that support discovery.
+Click on the bindings name to start a manual search.

 Some bindings can't perform a discovery at all.
 Reasons can be that devices are too old or use ancient interfaces (Serial communication port) or are too